Conner Eldridge

-William Conner Eldridge Jr. (born September 9, 1977) is an American lawyer and former federal prosecutor.
-He served as the United States Attorney for the United States District Court for the Western District of Arkansas from 2010 to 2015.
-In 2016, he was the Democratic nominee for the U.S. Senate election in Arkansas.
+William Conner Eldridge Jr. (born September 9, 1977) is an American lawyer and politician who served as the United States Attorney for the Western District of Arkansas.
+He was the Democratic Party nominee for the 2016 U.S. Senate election in Arkansas.

 Personal life and education

-Eldridge was born in Fayetteville, Arkansas in 1977.
-He spent twelve years in Augusta, Arkansas before moving to Lonoke, Arkansas, where he worked on his family's farm.

-He attended Lonoke High School and later earned a bachelor's degree from Davidson College in 1999.
-In 2003, he received a Juris Doctor from the University of Arkansas, where he was a member of the Law Review.
+Eldridge was born on September 9, 1977, in Fayetteville, Arkansas.
+He lived in Augusta, Arkansas for twelve years before moving to Lonoke, Arkansas, where he worked on his family's farm.
+After graduating from Lonoke High School, he earned a bachelor's degree from Davidson College in 1999.
+In 2003, he earned a Juris Doctor from the University of Arkansas, where he served on the law review.

-Eldridge is married to Mary Elizabeth Whipple, and they have three children.
-He is the son-in-law of Ross Whipple, former owner of Summit Bank.
+Eldridge is a son-in-law of Ross Whipple, the former owner of Summit Bank.
+He and his wife, Mary Elizabeth, have three children.

 Career

-Between 1999 and 2004, Eldridge worked in various government and legal roles.
-He served as a legislative correspondent for Senator Blanche Lincoln, a legislative assistant for Congressman Marion Berry, and later as a law clerk to U.S. District Judge G. Thomas Eisele.
-During his legislative tenure, his focus included agricultural policy.
+Between 1999 and 2004, Eldridge served as a legislative correspondent for Senator Blanche Lincoln, a legislative assistant for Congressman Marion Berry, and a law clerk for G. Thomas Eisele.
+As a legislative aide, his work focused primarily on agricultural issues.

-In 2005, Eldridge became president of Summit Bank in Arkadelphia, Arkansas, later joining the board of directors in 2006.
-He served as corporate executive vice president and senior counsel from 2006 to 2008, and as chief executive officer from 2008 until 2010.
-He was also appointed special deputy prosecutor for Clark County, Arkansas, in 2009.
+Eldridge transitioned into the banking sector in July 2005 as president of Arkadelphia’s Summit Bank.
+He joined the board of directors in March 2006.
+From 2006 to 2008, Eldridge served as corporate executive vice president and senior counsel.
+He then served as its chief executive officer from 2008 to 2010.
+Eldridge became special deputy prosecutor for the Prosecuting Attorney's Office of Clark County in 2009.

 United States Attorney

-Eldridge was confirmed unanimously by the U.S. Senate as United States Attorney for the Western District of Arkansas in 2010.
-During his tenure, his office prosecuted cases involving financial fraud, drug trafficking, and crimes against children.
-In 2014, his office prosecuted former real estate developer Brandon Barber, who was sentenced to over five years in prison for bank fraud and money laundering.
+After a unanimous confirmation by the U.S. Senate, Eldridge became the U.S. Attorney for the Western District of Arkansas in 2010.
+As a federal prosecutor, Eldridge mainly prosecuted child abusers, drug traffickers and fraudsters.
+In 2014, Eldridge's office successfully prosecuted Brandon Barber, a former Northwest Arkansas developer, who developed schemes to defraud banks, creditors and the Federal Bankruptcy Court.
+Barber received a sixty-five-month federal sentence for bank fraud and money laundering.